jgaurilo/SmokeScreen/README.md

 # SmokeScreen
-Host your Plex media with (or without) rclone-crypt on cloud storage, and a local cache for Sonarr and Radarr to scan to prevent Google Drive API limit bans.
+Host your Plex media with (or without) rclone-crypt on cloud storage.
 Special thanks to Reddit users /u/gesis and /u/ryanm91 for most of the heavy lifting.

 # Pre-requisites
 This project relies on:
-* rclone
+* rclone 1.37+ (require the tpslimit option)
 * unionfs-fuse
 * bc (sudo apt-get install bc)
 * Plex Media Server